jdold07/codewars-solutions/6_Kyu_Kata/build_tower/build_tower.md

-Build a pyramid-shaped tower given a positive integer `number of floors`.
+Build a pyramid-shaped tower, as an array/list of strings, given a positive integer `number of floors`.
 A tower block is represented with `"*"` character.